 But the power of samples doesn’t stop at that presentation moment.

 Many photographers have a studio space.
-Most of which have this studio space decorated with print samples – this is a good idea to do if you have a space!
+Most of them have this studio space decorated with print samples – this is a good idea to do if you have a space!

-Dorie exclaims to take advantage of this and welcome the opportunity to show off your products on display even at a session.
+Dorie exclaims to take advantage of this and welcomes the opportunity to show off your products on display even at a session.

 “Make it a distinct part of, ‘Hey, as we walk through this, I want to highlight some of the things that are available to you that you can do with images from the session.’
 Don’t downplay that it’s very important!